 Myakka River, Trout Creek, Peace River, Shell Creek, Gulf Intracoastal Waterway, Florida Circumnavigational Saltwater Paddling Trail

-Powder-white beaches are on the gulf sides of Lee's barrier islands, which are also known for shelling, snorkeling, hiking, tarpon fishing, paddling and wildlife.
+Powder-white beaches are on the Gulf of Mexico sides of Lee's barrier islands, which are also known for shelling, snorkeling, hiking, tarpon fishing, paddling and wildlife.
 Mangroves and seagrasses fringe the barrier islands' bay sides.

 Captiva and Sanibel islands are connected by a toll bridge.
 These popular resorts boast miles of unspoiled beaches covered with shells, bike paths, restaurants, unique shops, cultural events and an 1884 lighthouse.
 The J.N.
 "Ding" Darling National Wildlife Refuge & Bird Sanctuary on Sanibel Island is part of the largest stand of mangroves in the country.
 The "Ding" Darling Complex encompasses the Caloosahatchee, Matlacha Pass, Pine Island and Island Bay national wildlife refuges that provide feeding, nesting and roosting areas for migratory birds.